NetFabric/NetFabric.Hyperlinq/README.md

 - When using arrays, `Span<T>` or `ReadOnlySpan<T>`, it uses the indexer operator, `for` loops and returns references to the items.
 - Optimizes several more composition scenarios, reducing considerably the number of enumerators used and calls to its methods.
 - Operators that don't change the number and order of the items, like `Select<TSource, TResult>`, implement `IReadOnlyCollection` and `IReadOnlyList`.
 This allows the use of `Count` property and indexer operator directly on them.
+- `ToList()` uses custom implementations of `ICollection<T>`.
+It sacrifices a bit the performance on small collection by allocating an instance on the heap, but gains a lot of perfomance on larger collections by not validating each item added to the `List<T>`.

 ## Documentation